dappnode/DAppNodeDocs/docs/user/guides/validation-muticlient.md

 ### Question: Why is this package needed?

 The Web3signer is a remote signer that holds validation keys and communicates with different clients through a standardized API.
 It comes bundled with a UI that makes it easy to import keystores and slashing protection data.
-The Web3signer package and its combined use with the CL client packages is the solution to making it easier and safer for DAppNode users to set up a validator and switch between multiple clients seamlessly.
+The Web3signer package and its combined use with the CL client packages is the solution to making it easier and safer for Dappnode users to set up a validator and switch between multiple clients seamlessly.

 ### 2.1 Import the keystore files